Backlot-Cars/coding-challenge-ruby/README.md

 ## Extra credit features you might consider:

 *   Allow adding a query parameter to the API request to select only Questions that contain the query term(s).
 Return an appropriate HTML status code if no results are found.
-*   Add a piece of middleware to throttle API requests on a per-Tenant basis.
-After the first 100 requests per day, throttle to 1 request per 10 seconds.
+*   After the first 100 requests per day, throttle API requests on a per-Tenant basis to 1 request per 10 seconds.
+Feel free to do this in the application middleware or in the codebase.

 ## Project Setup